codeenigma/ce-lightsail-launcher/README.md

 3. Go to the HTTP address with that IP, e.g. if the 'Public IP' is 3.2.3.2 then visit http://3.2.3.2 in your browser

 You should be presented with LocalGov Drupal.

+For HTTPS you will need to go to your server in Lightsail and select the 'Networking' tab.
+Under 'IPv4 Firewall' you will need to click 'Add rule' and under 'Application' pick 'HTTPS' then click 'Create'.

 ### Logging in
 You will not initially know your LGD root password.
 To set it to a value you know connect to your instance by clicking the 'Connect using SSH' button.
 This will open in a new window.
 Run these commands: